 Canadian Tyler Mislawchuk wins World Triathlon Olympic test event

 Tyler Mislawchuk of Canada competes during the ITU World Triathlon Series race in Montreal, Sunday, August 26, 2018.
-Mislawchuk captured his first triathlon World Cup event Saturday.
-THE CANADIAN PRESS/Graham Hughes
+(THE CANADIAN PRESS/Graham Hughes)

 The Canadian Press